 Let’s be honest, losing weight is not easy.
 And unfortunately, there is still no miracle pill that enables you to shed 50 pounds overnight.
-While we’d all love a pill like that, until that day comes try the following weight loss tips to help you lose weight.
+While we’d all love a pill like that until that day comes to try the following weight loss tips to help you lose weight.

 - Jot It Down.

 - Write down everything you eat.
 Sure it sounds tedious but studies have shown that people who log their food in a journal regularly keep more weight off than those who don’t take notes.
 Write down what, when, why and how much in order to glean important information about your habits and make it easier to determine any necessary changes in your diet.

 Most of us have no clue what a healthy portion size looks like.
 The next time you grab a bowl of cereal, pour it as normal, then read the label to determine what 1 serving size looks like.
 Then measure your bowl against actual portion-size.
 Since we’re poor at judging actual portion-sizes, measure your food to ensure you know how much you are actually eating.
 After a few weeks, you’ll begin to train your eyes and brain to start recognizing what a serving should look like.

 - Beef Up Your Protein Intake.
 If you want to look and be healthy, make sure you get an adequate amount of protein each day.
 Protein builds muscle and preserves lean body mass.
 Protein also takes longer to digest so it will keep you feeling fuller longer.
 Spread your protein intake throughout the day, making sure to include it in every meal to boost its benefits.